mitchellkrogza/nginx-ultimate-bad-bot-blocker/MANUAL-CONFIGURATION.md

 Copy the custom IP blacklist file into your /etc/nginx/bots.d folder

-`cd /etc/nginx/bots.d`

 - copy the blacklist-ips.conf file from the repository

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/blacklist-ips.conf -O blacklist-ips.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/bots.d/blacklist-ips.conf -O /etc/nginx/bots.d/blacklist-ips.conf`

 Use nano, vim or any other text editor to edit (if needed) blacklist-ips.conf to include your own custom list of IP Addresses and IP Ranges that you wish to block.
 When pulling any future updates now your custom IP blacklist will not be overwritten.